Contact

 BACKGROUND

-Stephen R. Platt is an award-winning historian of China and the West in the 19th and 20th centuries.
-His newest book is The Raider (Knopf, 2025), a biography of the legendary, enigmatic WWII Marine officer Evans Carlson, who embedded with China’s communist forces in the 1930s and tried to transplant their tactics into the United States Marine Corps after Pearl Harbor.
+Stephen R. Platt is a historian of modern China who explores the cultural, intellectual and military aspects of China’s encounters with the wider world in the 19th and 20th centuries.
+His most recent book is The Raider (Knopf, 2025), a biography of an enigmatic WWII Marine named Evans Carlson, who embedded with China’s Communist army on a personal mission from FDR in the late 1930s and tried to transplant their guerrilla tactics and a variation on their ideological training into the US military after Pearl Harbor.
+(He’s the man who gave “gung-ho” to the English language.)
+Library Journal and History Today both picked it as one of the best books of 2025 and it won the Col. Joseph Alexander Book Award from the Marine Corps Heritage Foundation.

-Prof. Platt’s previous book was Imperial Twilight (Knopf, 2018), a history of the long-term origins of the Opium War that was shortlisted for the Baillie Gifford PrizeImperial Twilight was also a New York Times Book Review editors’ choice, and the Sunday Times and Financial Times both listed it as one of the best history books of 2018.
-Prior to that, he wrote Autumn in the Heavenly Kingdom (Knopf, 2012), a military history of the Taiping Rebellion in global context that won the Cundill History PrizeAutumn in the Heavenly Kingdom was also a Washington Post notable book of 2012, a New York Times Book Review editors’ choice, and a finalist for the Massachusetts Book Award.
-His first book was Provincial Patriots: The Hunanese and Modern China (Harvard University Press, 2007).
+Prof. Platt’s previous book was Imperial Twilight (Knopf, 2018), a history of the long-term origins of the Opium War that was shortlisted for the UK’s Baillie Gifford PrizeImperial Twilight was also a New York Times Book Review editors’ choice, and was picked as a best book of the year by the Sunday Times, Financial Times and Spectator.
+Prior to Imperial Twilight, he wrote Autumn in the Heavenly Kingdom (Knopf, 2012), a military history of the Taiping Rebellion in global context that won the $75,000 Cundill History PrizeAutumn in the Heavenly Kingdom was also a Washington Post notable book of 2012, a New York Times Book Review editors’ choice, and a finalist for the Massachusetts Book Award.
+His first book was Provincial Patriots: The Hunanese and Modern China (Harvard, 2007).
 Aside from his books, he has also written for the New York Times, Chinafile, the Atlantic online, the Wall Street Journal, and Late Imperial China, among other venues.

-Prof. Platt holds a PhD in Chinese history from Yale University, where his dissertation won the university-wide Theron Rockwell Field Prize.
+Prof. Platt has a PhD in Chinese History from Yale, where his dissertation on Hunanese nationalism won the university-wide Theron Rockwell Field Prize.
 He teaches courses on modern Chinese history from the 17th century to the present day, as well as seminars on US-China relations and the writing of history.

 RESEARCH AREAS